Giovanni stopped. He wanted to remember everything.

 Lunch soon arrived.
 The French onion soup had a thick, comforting blanket of cheese over it and he figured that must have been the appeal.
 He pushed the cheese over and tasted the broth.
 “Mm, you’re right,” he said, “it’s not bad.”

-She was too busy staring at the fresh-baked bread rolls to hear him.
+She was gazing at the fresh-baked bread and rolls.

-She finally acquiesced and nodded, whispered thanks and took a roll.
+She acquiesced, whispered thanks, and took a roll.
 Giovanni noticed her face alter when she bit into the bread.
 Her eyes closed, and she sighed in a decidedly sensual manner.
 She didn’t appear quite so young when she did that.
-It was certainly a better expression than the tight, proud hunger.

 She stopped chewing and glanced at him with guilty eyes like he caught her doing something wrong, then put down her spoon.

 “No, no,” he said, “please, I’m sorry.
 Eat, enjoy it, okay?
 Eat, please.
 Mangia!”
-He dug into his salad and smiled at her encouragingly.
+He dug into his salad with an encouraging smile.

-She ate, hunger trumping shame.
-She went back to savoring, eyes closed, sighing.
+She ate, hunger trumping shame, going back to her emotive savoring.

 The universe had to be laughing at him.
 He was seeking deeper meaning in life, abandoning shallow hedonism, cleansing his soul and ridding his life of complications, especially female complications.
-Yet here he was, sitting in front of a barely legal undergrad who was making love to her French onion soup.
+Yet here he was, sitting in front of a barely legal undergrad as she made love to her French onion soup.
 Yep.
 He was a cosmic riot.

 She sat up straighter.
 “My— disser—tation defense is— Monday.”